Raising of poultry — Strategic Scorecard

 -

-- Metric: Implementation of electronic traceability systems can reduce recall reaction times by an estimated 40-60% in large-scale operations.
+- Metric: Implementation of digitized batch-tracking systems can reduce recall reaction times by an estimated 40-60% in large-scale operations.

-- Impact: Maintaining robust lot-level logs is a mandatory requirement for accessing major retail markets and satisfying international export sanitary requirements.
+- Impact: Maintaining robust lot-level logs is a foundational requirement for accessing major retail markets and satisfying international export sanitary requirements, moving beyond simple segregated physical flows.

 SC05Certification & Verification Authority 3View SC05 attribute detailsCertification & Verification Authority.
 Market access is heavily gated by third-party verification, with major retailers and export channels requiring evidence of compliance with international food safety standards.
 However, the presence of an expansive informal, unverified market segment prevents universal standardization.